River Flood Warning from THU 5:00 AM EST until FRI 1:00 PM EST

-River Flood Warning from THU 5:00 AM EST until FRI 1:00 PM ESTNew
+River Flood Warning from THU 5:00 AM EST until FRI 1:00 PM ESTUpdated

 Issued by National Weather Service – Roanoke/Blacksburg, VA